joaomelo/hot-collection/README.md

 In those cases, all data will be stored in memory and erased even between page reloads.

-This is useful for prototyping apps and experimenting with the package.
+This is useful for prototyping apps and experimenting with the library.

 ## Reading Data

 HotCollection offers two approaches to reading data.
-We can make them grab the latest version in Firestore or subscribe to data updates and keep our app in sync with the database.
+We can make them grab the latest version in Firestore or subscribe to data updates and keep app and database im sync.
 The following sections explain how to do both.

 ### Loading Items

-The HotCollection `loadItems` and `loadItem` methods will load documents from the Firestore corresponding collection.
-Since Firestore SDK does that with [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), both methods also returns Promises.
+The HotCollection `loadItems` and `loadItem` methods will pull the documents from the Firestore corresponding collection.
+Both methods also returns Promises.

-The `loadItems` method returns a Promise witch resolves in an array with all the appropriate documents converted to javascript objects.
+The `loadItems` return Promise resolves in an array with all the appropriate Firestore docs converted to javascript objects.

-Complementary, we can grab just one item with the `loadItem` method, it takes the document `id` as a parameter and returns an Promise wich should resolve into an object.
+Complementary, we can grab just one item with `loadItem`.
+It takes the document `id` as parameter and returns an Promise witch should resolve into an object.

-The example below is a function that renders a html result with the name field values inside an employee collection using the `loadItems` result.
+The example below is a function that renders a html result.
+It lists all the names inside an employee collection using  `loadItems`.

-    import HotCollection from '__lib'; // '@joaomelo/hot-collection';
+    import HotCollection from '@joaomelo/hot-collection';
     import { db } from '../services';

     export async function renderLoadExample (el) {